fex01/servicenow-notes/sn-discovery.md

       - Used only by Discovery for creating lists of devices
     - Application: Identified by a running process on a host, such as HIS, Apache, MSSQL
       - Used by top-down (Service Mapping) and Horizontal discovery
-      - Must have a corresponding configuration item type and a Cl classification
+      - Must have a corresponding configuration item type and a CI classification
     - Shared Library
     - Cloud Resource: discover resources in AWS and Azure datacenters
   - Pattern Sections
-    - Identification: Used to Identify a Cl through a series of steps and is part of the baseline pattern record
+    - Identification: Used to Identify a CI through a series of steps and is part of the baseline pattern record
     - Extension: Used to extend the Identification section, without changing the baseline pattern and is saved as a shared library
   - Example
     - CI Classification is Windows Server 2016